-Financial updates for the 2020 first-quarter (three months ended 31 March 2020) from Singapore’s major banks have been filed with the Singapore Exchange.
+Financial updates for the 2021 third-quarter (three months ended 30 September 2021) from Singapore’s listed banks have been filed with the Singapore Exchange.

-The banking trio, which makes up around 38% of the Straits Times Index, saw some headwinds largely from the economic storm brought about by Covid-19.
+The banks, which make up around 43% of the Straits Times Index, are certainly recovering from the economic headwinds brought about by the COVID-19 pandemic.

-Here’s a look at how the Singapore banking giants performed financially in the first quarter of 2020.
-Continuing that is a previously-published comparison of the banks’ 2019 financial ratios.
-For easier navigation, you can click on the links below:
+Here’s a closer look at how the Singapore banking giants performed financially in the third quarter of 2021.

 DBS OCBC UOB